Kathy Mattea

 Kathleen Alice Mattea (born June 21, 1959) is an American country music and bluegrass singer.
-Active since 1984 as a recording artist, she has charted more than 30 singles on the Billboard Hot Country Songs charts, including four that reached No. 1: "Goin' Gone", "Eighteen Wheels and a Dozen Roses", "Come from the Heart", and "Burnin' Old Memories", plus 12 more that charted within the top ten.
-She has released 14 studio albums, two Christmas albums, and one greatest hits album.
-Most of her material was recorded for Universal Music Group Nashville's Mercury Records Nashville 8division between 1984 and 2000, with later albums being issued on Narada Productions, her own Captain Potato label, and Sugar Hill Records.
+Active since 1984 as a recording artist, she has charted more than 30 singles on the Billboard Hot Country Songs charts, including four that reached No. 1: "Goin' Gone", "Eighteen Wheels and a Dozen Roses", "Come from the Heart", and "Burnin' Old Memories", and 12 more that charted within the top ten.
+She has released 15 studio albums, two Christmas albums, and one greatest hits album.
+Most of her material was recorded for Universal Music Group Nashville's Mercury Records Nashville division between 1984 and 2000, with later albums being issued on Narada Productions, her own Captain Potato label, and Sugar Hill Records.
 Among her albums, she has received five gold certifications and one platinum certification from the Recording Industry Association of America (RIAA).
 She has collaborated with Dolly Parton, Michael McDonald, Tim O'Brien, and her husband, Jon Vezner.
 Mattea is also a two-time Grammy Award winner: in 1990 for "Where've You Been", and in 1993 for her Christmas album Good News.
 Her style is defined by traditional country, bluegrass, folk, and Celtic music influences.
 She was inducted into the Grand Ole Opry in 2025.

 Early life

 Kathleen Alice Mattea was born June 21, 1959, in South Charleston, West Virginia.
-She and her two brothers grew up in nearby Cross Lanes.
-Their father worked in a chemical plant and her mother was a homemaker.
-During her childhood, Mattea's mother would have her perform informal piano recitals for family and friends.
-She also sang in her parents' church as a child, and in high school she performed at school shows and family gatherings.
+She and two brothers grew up in nearby Cross Lanes.
+Her father worked in a chemical plant, and her mother was a homemaker.
+During her childhood, Mattea's mother would encourage her to perform informal piano recitals for family and friends.
+She also sang in the church choir as a child, and in high school she performed at school shows and family gatherings.
 Mattea also began playing guitar in her teen years after discovering folk music.
-In addition to folk, Mattea also took an interest in bluegrass, which she would later say "formed [her] roots" as an artist.
-In 1976, while attending West Virginia University, she joined a bluegrass band.
-After a songwriter friend graduated and chose to pursue a career in Nashville, Tennessee, Mattea decided to drop out of school and go with him.
+In addition to folk, Mattea also took an interest in bluegrass, which she would later say formed her roots as an artist.
+She joined a bluegrass band in 1976 while attending West Virginia University.
+After a songwriter friend graduated and began to pursue a career in Nashville, Tennessee, Mattea decided to drop out of school and go with him.
 Her friend soon left Nashville in hopes of pursuing medical school, but Mattea chose to stay behind.
 She worked as a tour guide at the Country Music Hall of Fame, and then as a secretary and a waitress, to support herself while working as a demo singer.
 Songwriter, publisher, and record producer Byron Hill discovered her and helped her sign to Mercury Records in 1983.